 Can a revocable living trust avoid taxes?

 The short answer is that revocable trusts do not avoid taxes.
-However, trusts can minimize taxes and attain estate planning objectives that can reduce tax liability.
+However, trusts can be set up to minimize taxes and attain estate planning objectives that can reduce tax liability.

 Stepped-Up Basis vs. Carryover Basis

 As of 2021, under current law, a beneficiary receiving an asset is taxed based on what the “fair market value” of the home was at the time of the grantor’s death.
 If the original owner—the grantor—buys a house for $20,000, and the house is worth $100,000 at the time of death, the beneficiary only pays capital gains taxes for any amount received over $100,000.
 This is called a stepped-up basis.

 If that same beneficiary receives the house during the lifetime of the grantor, the beneficiary will receive a carryover basis for the taxes on the house.
 This means they would have to pay tax on any amount received over $20,000.

 A trust ensures that property is transferred to an intended beneficiary.
 It also preserves a better capital-gain tax outcome: a stepped-up basis, rather than a carryover basis.

 Revocable trust income is reported on the grantor’s social security number while they are still living.
 Usually, a separate tax ID number is only created upon the grantor’s death.
 At that time, any income distributed to beneficiaries is reported on the beneficiaries’ tax statements at their individual tax rates.
 Typically trusts that accrue income pay a higher tax rate than the individual tax rate.